urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 For these reasons, especially the actors of technical occupational safety and health who will deal with the evaluation of such adaptive, autonomous systems or system components with AI algorithms in the future should familiarize themselves with the AI or ML algorithms in depth as early as possible.
 This is the only way to ensure that the rapid development of adaptive systems capable of learning can be accompanied by OSH and their testing authorities in a constructive, critical and technically appropriate manner.
 If this is omitted, it must be assumed on the basis of the experiences of recent years that the OSH system will be ruthlessly circumvented or undermined by the economic interests of globally operating software giants.
 This would have the consequence that serious or fatal occupational accidents are likely to occur due to inadequately designed AI-based work systems.

-The safety-related evaluation of such learning-capable systems requires a deeper technical entry into the world of **Artificial Intelligence (AI)** or **Machine Learning (ML)**.
+The safety-related evaluation of such learning-capable systems requires a deeper technical entry into the world of **Artificial Intelligence** or **Machine Learning**.
 For this purpose, it is necessary to deal with the basic operation of typical ML algorithms, corresponding software tools, libraries and programming systems.

 However, someone who opens the door for the first time to this equally very exciting as well as arbitrarily complex and, at first glance, confusing world will very quickly be overwhelmed.
 In addition to reading general technical literature, it is advisable to consult introductory and systematic tutorials.